MchainNetwork/mchain-docs/docs/learn/glossary.md

 ## Mainnet
 The primary public blockchain network of a platform.

-## MAR ERC20
+## MARK Arbitrum
-The ERC20 version of the MAR token on the Ethereum blockchain.
+The ERC20 version of the MARK token on the Arbitrum One blockchain.

 ## MARK
 The native cryptocurrency token of the Mchain platform.